syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/how-to/upgrade-syncfusion-controls-to-latest-version.md

 The following steps explain how to clean the cache:

 1. Delete the Syncfusion ASP.NET Core NuGet packages from the installed location `{System-driver}/Users/{user-name}/.nuget/packages/`.
-In Windows, the installed location of Syncfusion ASP.NET Core NuGet packages can be found using `%userprofile%/.nuget/packages/`.
+In Windows, the installed location of Syncfusion ASP.NET Core NuGet packages can be found using `%user profile%/.nuget/packages/`.

 2. Update the latest version of Syncfusion ASP.NET Core NuGet packages.